ga-wdi-boston/wdi_1_js_demo_objects/README.md

 // Check the __proto__ property of person
 // It should point to the Object.prototype

-// In the console enter person.toString()
+// In the console enter person.valueOf()
 // The method will be found by following the object pointed to by the __proto__ property.

 // Create an Object literal representing one person.